GitHub-Campus-Club-PSGCT/githeist-testimonials/tejas_testimony.md

 **DETECTIVE CHEN:** Can you describe your activities on the evening of August 29th?

-**TEJAS:** Kanishka and I went to the CFO's office around 10:07 PM.
+**TEJAS:** Kanishka and I went to the CFO's office around 10 PM.
 He had mentioned there were some sweets we could have.

 **DETECTIVE CHEN:** What happened in the office?

 **TEJAS:** We found the sweets.
 While we were there, I noticed a small box on the shelf with the CFO's initials.
-It seemed like something personal, so I took it to keep it safe.
+It seemed like something personal.

 **DETECTIVE CHEN:** Can you describe this box?